 Moringa leaves are used in a variety of cosmetics because of this.
 Because of their purifying and medicinal effects, they enhance skin tone and add radiance.

 15. Beneficial to the nervous system

-Moringa leaves have demonstrated to have beneficial effects on a wide variety of nervous system disorders.
-They function as neuro-enhancers and promote brain wellbeing.
+Moringa leaves have been demonstrated to have beneficial effects on a wide variety of nervous system disorders.
+They function as neuro-enhancers and promote brain well-being.
 Vitamins E and C, in particular, have a large dose, which tends to prevent neurological degeneration and increase brain activity.

 16. Beneficial to Detoxification

 Moringa leaves are natural cleansers that aid in the detoxification of the body.
 This aids in the maintenance of the human body and boosts tolerance against a variety of infections.
 In addition, they boost the body’s energy levels.

 Below are some of the prescriptions to be cautious of:

 - Levothyroxine: This medication is used to treat thyroid disorders.
 Thyroid activity may be aided by moringa leaf compounds, but it cannot be used in conjunction with other thyroid medications.